-a free service provided by an individual, including use of the individual's motor vehicle, private telephone, etc., where the service provided is not part of the individual's work or business [Section 22(2)(b)(iii)(l)].
+a free service provided by an individual, including use of the individual's motor vehicle, private telephone, etc., where the service provided is not part of the individual's work or business and provided that the individual is not, directly or indirectly, paid by any other person for that service or to facilitate the provision of the service [Section 22(2)(b)(iii)(I)].

-It is important to note that the reference in this particular provision of the Act [Section 22(2)(b)(iii)(I)] is specific to an individual and to the use of an individual's motor vehicle (singular).
+It is important to note that the reference in this particular provision of the Act [Section 22(2)(b)(iii)(l)] is specific to an individual and to the use of an individual's motor vehicle (singular).
 If more than one vehicle is provided by an individual, the additional vehicles may be regarded as donations.
 If a vehicle which is in the ownership of a company, partnership, business etc., is provided to a candidate, it is not regarded as a free service provided by an individual.
 In such circumstances the use of the vehicle is regarded as both a donation and an election expense.
 The commercial cost of hiring a similar vehicle for a similar period must be ascertained for the purposes of disclosing its value.

-- a service provided at an election by an employee of a political party, including use of the individual's motor vehicle, where the employee's remuneration is paid out of party resources or out of public funds and where the employee is not in receipt of any reward or benefit-in-kind other than his/her normal remuneration (including recoupment of expenses) for that service [Section 22(2)(b)(iii)(II)]; - normal media coverage and the transmission on radio or television of a broadcast on behalf of the candidate [Section 22(2)(b)(iv)&(v)]; [This does not cover any production, or other costs associated with such a broadcast.]; - expenses incurred or payments made by a political party on behalf of the candidate, other than a donation of money [Section 22(2)(b)(vi)];
+- a service provided at an election by an employee of a political party (other than an individual in the employment of a subsidiary organisation of that party that has an office outside the State), including use of the individual's motor vehicle, where the employee's remuneration is paid out of party resources or out of public funds and where the employee is not in receipt of any reward or benefit-in-kind other than his/her normal remuneration (including recoupment of expenses) for that service [Section 22(2)(b)(iii)(II)]; - normal media coverage and the transmission on radio or television of a broadcast on behalf of the candidate [Section 22(2)(b)(iv)&(v)]; [This does not cover any production, or other costs associated with such a broadcast.], or - expenses incurred or payments made by a political party on behalf of a candidate of the political party at a Seanad election, other than a donation of money or funds provided to such candidate by the political party in relation to those expenses, or [Section 22(2)(b)(vii)].